In 1860 Prague lost its German majority which remained since the middle ages. All of Bohemia had a

 Britain attested to the harsh treatment and murder that ethnic Germans were suffering, and both

-Great Britain and France asked Czechoslovakia to cede the Sudetenland to Germany.
+Great Britain and France asked Czechoslovakia to cede the German Sudetenland to Germany.

 Czechoslovakia accepted this requirement, the agreement of which was formally signed in Munich